newsboat/newsboat/doc/internal/howto-release.md

     * Acknowledge contributions from people whose changes didn't make it into the lists
 2. Update version in config.h
+3. Update links to docs and FAQ in README
-3. Create new tag:
+4. Create new tag:
     * `git tag --sign -u 'newsboat@googlegroups.com' rVERSION`
     * First line: "Release Newsboat VERSION"
     * Description: copy of changelog entry
         * Don't use "###" style for headers because they'll be stripped ("#" is a shell comment).
 Use "===" style instead
-4. Prepare the tarball
+5. Prepare the tarball
     * Clone your local clone somewhere else
     * In that new clone, `rm -rf .git`
     * Rename that clone to newsboat-VERSION